adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 }
 ```

-Note that the `[Authorize]` attribute can do so much more than what is provided
+Note that the `[Authorize]` attribute can do much more than what is provided
 here.
 Underneath there are various parameters that you can adjust to see if the
 user belongs to a specific group or role.
 However, the token that is checked
 to see if the user is authenticated does not pull in any of the other information